weizhi-luo/udacity-data-engineer-capstone-project/README.md

 There are five tasks in this DAG.

 The first task download_Brighton_to_London_Blackfriars downloads data from National Rail's Darwin API.
-The download is done by using the http connection national_rail_historical_service_performance set up in airflow.
+The download is done by using the http connection national_rail_historical_service_performance set up in Airflow.

 The second task data_quality_check_Brighton_to_London_Blackfriars receives the downloaded data via xcom and validates its format.